-Dysmenorrhea is the medical term for menstrual cramps, or the pain that many women have just before or at the beginning of their periods.
-This pain usually is not serious.
+Dysmenorrhea is the medical term for pain that women have before or during menses (known as their period).
+It usually is not serious.

-Menstrual cramps can feel like a dull ache in the abdomen, lower back, hips or inner thighs.
-The pain may start just before your period or at the beginning of your period and can last 1 to 3 days.
-The pain may be bad enough to keep you from doing your normal activities.
+Menstrual cramps can feel like a dull ache or a shooting pain.
+They most often occur in your low stomach.
+You may also feel them in your low back, hips, or thighs.
+The pain may start before your period or when your period begins.
+Menstrual cramps last about 1 to 3 days.
+The pain may be bad enough to keep you from normal activities.

 What causes dysmenorrhea?

-Your doctor might want you to try using birth control pills or a birth control shot.
-These medicines can make your periods less painful.
+Talk to your doctor if these don’t help.
+They may suggest a stronger pain reliever.
+They may want you to try using birth control pills or a birth control shot.
+These can help make your periods less painful.

-Is my pain just a normal part of my menstrual cycle?
+- Is the pain I have a normal part of my menstrual cycle?

-What can I do to help relieve my pain?
+- What can I do to treat and relieve my pain?

-What should I do if my pain doesn’t get better or gets worse?
+- What should I do if my pain lasts or gets worse?